Rebuild Wheel Cylinders

 Honing Tips

-If you can, use a variable speed drill at low speed using brake fluid as a lubricant.
+Use a variable speed drill at low speed using brake fluid as a lubricant.
 Run the honing tool the full length of the bore in a gradual back and forth motion.

 Run the hone long enough to smooth out the bore, but be careful not to over-hone.